 While payday loans are legal in many states others do not allow them or have placed caps on the lender’s interest rates.
 So, Which US States Have Legalised Payday Loans?
 In this guide, we’ll help answer your questions about the availability of payday loans in your state and what you can do to make sure they are legal.

-- There is a mix of states that allow payday loans, others that have made them illegal, and others that have instituted regulations to control payday loans
+- There is a mix of states that allow payday loans, others that have made payday loans illegal, and others that have instituted regulations to control payday loans

 - Americans use payday loans to get extra cash when needed to cover a financial emergency before their next paycheck arrives